Leaderboard

 2 points

-If you were paying attention this was part of a conversation about the challenges of restarting college athletics in these times.
+23. If you were paying attention this was part of a conversation about the challenges of restarting college athletics in these times.
 When you bring people out of the houses and start interacting with people who may or may not have practiced safety then the risk of infection increases.
 I completely understand we can’t go on forever like this, but the countries that have had more open policies did a better job of containment early.
 We didn’t unfortunately.
-We have to increase tests and more importantly contact tracing.2 points
+We have to increase tests and more importantly contact tracing.

-6’9” 225 lb F/C from Scotland Campus Sports Prep School in PA.
+25. 6’9” 225 lb F/C from Scotland Campus Sports Prep School in PA.
 Originally from Brooklyn.
 We offered.
-Also holds offers from A&M, ODU, Saint Louis, Toledo, Fordham, and Ohio. http://www.verbalcommits.com/players/abou-ousmane https://247sports.com/player/abou-ousmane-46086260/ https://n.rivals.com/content/prospects/2020/abou-ousmane-2091631 point
+Also holds offers from A&M, ODU, Saint Louis, Toledo, Fordham, and Ohio. http://www.verbalcommits.com/players/abou-ousmane https://247sports.com/player/abou-ousmane-46086260/ https://n.rivals.com/content/prospects/2020/abou-ousmane-209163

 1 point

-I am certainly no expert here but I seem to recall there was some sort of official tie-in between the Miss Texas pageant and TCU.
+26. I am certainly no expert here but I seem to recall there was some sort of official tie-in between the Miss Texas pageant and TCU.
 As as aside, almost every student at North Texas knew Phyllis George's father as he was the security guard at the library exit to make sure no one was stealing books!
-He was a very kind man who was always ready to chat.1 point
+He was a very kind man who was always ready to chat.

 1 point